epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/Perl2Py.md

   A project property is a special attribute in EPAM AI/Run™ for AWS , created by the admin.
 Each user has their own project, which is automatically named based on their email address

-1. Create folder scratchpad on C disk for example "C:\scratchpad"
+1. Create a scratchpad folder in the root directory, e.g., C:\scratchpad on Windows or /scratchpad on Unix-like systems
 2. Install Python 3.12 or higher
 4. Install uvx
 4. Install Node.js 22 or higher